 Morning Walk -- March 23, 1974, Bombay

 You have to accept guru this way or that way.
-You need a guru for everything.
+You need guru for everything.
 We might not officially call them gurus, but there are so many people who gave us instructions in our life and we have benefited from them.
 There’s no such a thing as being without a spiritual master at any stage of our life.
-We simply have to consider who the bona fide spiritual master is, not whether we should accept someone or not.
+We simply have to consider who is the bona fide spiritual master, not whether we should accept someone or not.

 Lecture -- Seattle, October 2, 1968

-Even if the gurus are not liberated, provided they follow the instructions of the liberated, they can be accepted as spiritual masters.
+Even if the siksa gurus are not liberated, becuz they follow the instructions of the liberated, they should be accepted as spiritual masters.

 Letter to: Janardana — New York 26 April, 1968

-Yet the initiating spiritual master remains the complete balance.
-Our Godbrothers can help us, but the initiating spiritual master does not depend on them.
-If I can benefit from someone’s association, why not take it?
-But my Godbrother is never equal to my spiritual master.
-My relationship with the spiritual master remains always complete.
-I simply have to follow the instruction.
+Yet Prabhupada remains the complete balance.
+Our Godbrothers can help us, but we do not necessarily depend on them.
+So it’s one and different.
+If I can benefit from someone’s association, why not?
+But that Godbrother is not my link to Prabhupada.
+My relationship with Prabhupada remains always complete.
 This is the meaning of the current link.
 The current is available for anyone and everyone.
-It is only up to the individual to hook up and preach.

 Letter to: Satyabhama, Paramananda — New Vrindaban 20 July, 1974